Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 # Vultr Enterprise Spreadsheet Automation
- This guide helps you build an AI-powered e-commerce app for the Vultr Challenge using Coral Protocol and multi-agent collaboration.
+ This guide helps you build an Enterprise Spreadsheet Automation app for the Vultr Challenge using Coral Protocol and multi-agent collaboration.
 Follow step-by-step setup instructions for agents, server, and UI.

 ### Introduction